 O*Net helps students and professional job seekers match their skills to a wide range of positions in their field of interest.
 The site provides resources that help those who are focused on a specific job search.
 Whether you are doing a quick search or on a mission for a more advanced title, O*Net is the place to find exactly what you are looking for.

 Deloitte is an organization that provides many online resources for cybersecurity students working toward a degree or who are presently working in the field as professionals.
-For instance, the website created more than 100 helpful videos illustrating issues surrounding cyber crime and the effects of how organizations can be affected.
+For instance, the website created more than 100 helpful videos illustrating issues surrounding cybercrime and the effects of how organizations can be affected.

 FISSEA is one of the best resources for cybersecurity students.
 The association is dedicated to helping federally-funded agencies with cyber security training, education, and a variety of certifications.
 The association also provides an annual conference to security professionals and students interested in security awareness.
 FISSEA also sponsors cybercrime-focused workshops.

 The DNS Security Extensions (DNSSEC) Deployment Initiative is an international effort to establish updated security measures to help improve the security of the internet’s infrastructure.
-Since August 2014, the DNSSEC website has made efforts to provide real-world deployment information for Internet technologies around the world by working along top implementers on security safety.
+Since August 2014, the DNSSEC website has made efforts to provide real-world deployment information for Internet technologies around the world by working along with top implementers on security safety.

 33. E-Hacking News

 E-Hacking News website is one of the leading Information Security news portals online.
-Security professionals use the website to find the latest on malware, security, mobile security, cyber crime, and many other topics related to cyber security.
+Security professionals use the website to find the latest on malware, security, mobile security, cybercrime, and many other topics related to cyber security.
 The site attracts many viewers from other social media sites.
 For instance, EHN has over 100,000 viewers on Facebook and over 119,000 followers on Twitter.

 US-CERT is somewhat of a tip sheet that offers information on cyber alerts to cybersecurity professionals.
-The problems or issues discussed on the website vary from attacks and threats to email phishing to general guidelines when using mobile devices or just browsing on the internet.
+The problems or issues discussed on the website vary from attacks and threats to email phishing to general guidelines when using mobile devices or just browsing the internet.
 This is helpful to any person who is spending time online; however, it can be a great resource for cybersecurity students.

 This site is a top-of-the-line, online resource for cybersecurity training.
-The NISSC provides information about upcoming conferences, camps, trainings, workshops, and much more.
+The NISSC provides information about upcoming conferences, camps, training, workshops, and much more.
 The site also offers speaking engagements related to the cybersecurity field and competitions.
 The site is open to the public, in which they can submit their own research, however, it must pass the NICCS standards and guidelines for approval.

 The Cybersecurity Resource Center, partnered with OPM (Office of Personnel Management) is a great resource center for those who were impacted by the 2015 cyber incident involving personnel records taken from the OPM website.
 The Cybersecurity Resource Center provides services to the ones affected in the attack.
 However, the services are available to others.
-Services include identity monitoring, credit monitoring, and identity theft insurance, and identity restoration services.
+Services include identity monitoring, credit monitoring, identity theft insurance, and identity restoration services.